What is the Cooking Project?

 Who are we?

-Executive Director, Sasha Bernstein
+Founder and Executive Director, Sasha Bernstein

-Read about us here:
+Read about us in the news here!

 The Cooking Project is a community initiative by DPG